Dr. Suresh Kumar Agarwal and son Chandan Agarwal, private investors from Kolkata, share their 10 commandments to build wealth in the Equity Market

-Instead of wasting energy in figuring out the market, one should try to focus on which stocks to buy next, recommends Dr. Agarwal
+Instead of wasting energy in figuring out the market, one should try to focus on which stocks to buy next, recommend Dr. Suresh Kumar Agarwal and Chandan Agarwal of Agarwal Family Office, a Private Investment Group in Kolkata.

 Dr. Suresh Kumar Agarwal and his Chartered Accountant son, Chandan Agarwal, share their knowledge and experience on identifying and investing in multibagger stocks.
 “Hunt for stocks when the growth is high, but the valuation is low” is the mantra of Agarwal Family Office, a Private Investment Group in Kolkata.